MolSSI/QCSchema/Topology/README.md

 ```

 The `connectivity` dict is optional, the keys have to be integers greater than or equal to 2, but no keys are mandatory.

+With this scheme, not just bonds can be defined, but clusters of atoms too.
+This makes it versatile for e.g. QM/MM schemes, cluster expansions, etc.